 Long way to Putre

-We made a short stop at the supermarket (where a lot of stalling was happening) and were on our way to Putre, small village where we planned to spend a night.
+We made a short stop at the supermarket (where a lot of stalling was happening) and were on our way to Putre.
+It’s a small village where we planned to spend a night.
 It was only 140km long ride, but we had to go from sea level to 3.500 meters.
-It was very long, not only because the car had big problems in keeping the speed but also because many trucks were blocking the road.
+It was a long ride, very long.
+Not only because the car had problems in keeping the speed but also because many trucks were blocking the road.

 We got to Putre after three hours, when we arrived it was finally clear why they were telling us we’ll need a 4×4 drive.
 No asphalt, just dirt road and some stone “tiles”.
 We stayed at Hostal Pachamama.
 They had hot water, WiFi (slow), kitchen and very nice rooms.
 It was not even that expensive, if I remember well we paid 10.000 pp.